Transplants may be

-Almost always, transplantation is done to replace an end-stage diseased organ, thereby restoring an essential function and improving patient survival.
-However, some procedures (eg, hand, larynx, tongue, and facial transplantation) enhance the quality of life but do not improve survival and have significant risks related to surgery and immunosuppression.
+Almost always, transplantation is done to replace or restore the function of an end-stage diseased organ, thereby restoring an essential function and improving patient survival.
+However, some procedures (eg, hand, larynx, tongue, uterus, facial transplantation) enhance the quality of life but do not improve survival and have significant risks related to surgery and immunosuppression.
 Some of these procedures are highly specialized and done infrequently but are no longer considered experimental.

-With rare exceptions, clinical transplantation uses allografts from living related, living unrelated, or deceased donors.
-Living donors are often used for kidney and HSC transplants, less frequently for segmental liver transplants, and rarely for pancreas and lung transplants.
+Living donors are often used for kidney and hematopoietic stem cell transplants, less frequently for segmental liver transplants, and rarely for pancreas and lung transplants.
 Use of deceased-donor organs (from heart-beating or non–heart-beating donors) has helped reduce the disparity between organ demand and supply; however, demand still far exceeds supply, and the number of patients waiting for organ transplants continues to grow.

 All allograft recipients are at risk of graft rejection; the recipient’s immune system recognizes the graft as foreign and seeks to destroy it.
-Recipients of grafts containing immune cells (particularly bone marrow, intestine, and liver) are at risk of graft-vs-host disease.
+Recipients of grafts containing immune cells (particularly bone marrow, intestine, and liver) are at risk of graft-vs-host disease, in which the donor immune cells attack recipient tissue.
 Risk of these complications is minimized by pretransplantation screening and immunosuppressive therapy during and after transplantation.

-A new organ allocation system has been implemented for livers and other organs.
-Under the new system, transplant candidates receive an organ based on medical urgency and the distance between the donor hospital and transplant hospitals.
-It replaces the previous system that was based primarily on the geographic boundaries of donation service areas and transplant regions.
+In the US, an organ allocation system has been implemented for livers and other organs.
+Under this system, transplant candidates receive an organ based on medical urgency and the distance between the donor hospital and transplant hospitals.
+This system replaces the previous system that was based primarily on the geographic boundaries of donation service areas and transplant regions.
 Now, livers and other organs from all adult deceased donors are offered first to compatible transplant candidates who have the most urgent need (Status 1A and 1B) and are listed at transplant hospitals within 500 nautical miles of the donor hospital.
 After offers are made to the most urgent candidates, organs are offered to candidates at hospitals within distances of 150, 250, and 500 nautical miles of the donor hospital.
-In kidney allocation, wait time remains a strong factor, and, for all organs, pediatric organs are primarily allocated to pediatric candidates first.
+In kidney allocation, wait time remains a challenge, and, for all organs, pediatric organs are primarily allocated to pediatric candidates first.

 In pretransplantation screening, recipients and donors are tested for